MaxV6ft4/stock-analysis/README.md

                 tickerIndex = tickerIndex + 1

-    - the third loop outputted the list of tickers plus total daily volumes and yearly returns for each ticker to the All Stocks Analysis sheet.
+    - the third loop outputted the list of tickers plus total daily volume and yearly return for each ticker to the All Stocks Analysis sheet.
 Here, the four arrays had access to the ticker index so they have to contain a variable (i) representing the index.

             For i = 0 To 11